What is the scope and status of Phase 1 of this project?

 The Long Pond Flow Control Structure Project was re-registered with the Province to re-start the Environmental Assessment process on January 18, 2022.

 What is included in Phase 2?

-After completing various modelling scenarios, it was determined that a two phased approach could be undertaken for the flood mitigation measures in the area downstream of Long Pond based on the timing of construction for the Long Pond Weir.
-The alternate scenario being presented would see the flood mitigation measures completed upstream of the Portugal Cove Rd bridge, as well as, the berming required along the rear of some Winter Ave properties and the NF Power substation upstream of the Kings Bridge Rd bridge.
-This approach will remove the properties along Pringle Place, Vaughan Place, Winter Ave, Kings Bridge Rd and The Boulevard from the floodplain; however the Fieldian Grounds, Riverdale Tennis Courts and some of the rear yards of properties along Empire Ave will remain in the floodplain.
+After completing various modelling scenarios, it was determined that a two phased approach could be undertaken for the flood mitigation measures in the area downstream of Long Pond based on the timing of construction for the Long Pond Flow Control Structure.
+The current scope of work includes berming required along the rear of some Winter Ave properties and the NF Power substation upstream of the Kings Bridge Rd bridge.
+This approach will remove the properties along Winter Ave and Kings Bridge Rd and The Boulevard from the floodplain; however the Fieldian Grounds, Riverdale Tennis Courts and some of the rear yards of properties along Empire Ave will remain in the floodplain.

 Why are you proceeding with Phase 2 when Phase 1 has not been completed?

-With funding approved for the construction of the Long Pond Weir in 2014, the City has been working through the provincial Environmental Approval process for the Long Pond Weir Project since that time.
+With funding approved for the construction of the Long Pond Flow Control Structure (Weir) in 2014, the City has been working through the provincial Environmental Approval process for the project.
 The process is still ongoing.